VI Statewide Support

 Beginning July 1, 2015, LEAs should have Functional Vision Assessment, Learning Media Assessment, vision specific assistive technology evaluations and Orientation and Mobility evaluations administered by a Teacher of the Visually Impaired (TVI) or Certified Orientation and Mobility Specialist (COMS).

 Although each professional's experience providing assessments will vary, such are trained to administer non-medical assessments that address visual or mobility needs for students with visual impairment.
 A Clinical Low Vision Evaluation is a medical evaluation that a TVI or COMS does not administer; rather, a certified low vision optometrist conducts the evaluation in order to determine the need for optical and non-optical devices for students with low vision.
 The prescribed devices assist the student in accessing print more efficiently within the educational environment.
-The EC Division currently provides low vision clinics across the state depending on need.
-The Division will continue to provide the clinics; however, a stakeholder group is being assembled to address specific concerns brought to our attention by LEAs.

 For more information or questions, please contact your regional Consultant for Vision Impairment.